-Having a biopsy will help your doctor make a diagnosis so that you can get any required treatment.
+Having an angiogram will help your doctor make a diagnosis so that you can get any required treatment.

-Scans alone are not always enough to determine the cause or degree of abnormalities, and the best way is to test the liver tissue.
+Scans alone are not always enough to determine the cause or degree of abnormalities, and this is the best way to get a detailed picture of the arteries of interest.